 }

-// async — you need the result
+// async — you need parallel results (INSIDE launch/coroutineScope)

 viewModelScope.launch {